wb14123/blog/jekyll/_posts/2016-07-11-Config-sbt-to-Use-Both-Proxy-and-Self-Hosted-Repositories.markdown

 Use Proxy Repositories
 -------

-sbt has a [document](http://www.scala-sbt.org/0.13/docs/Proxy-Repositories.html) that described how to set proxy repositories:
+sbt has a [document](http://www.scala-sbt.org/0.13/docs/Proxy-Repositories.html) that describes how to set proxy repositories:

 ### Config repositories in `~/.sbt/repositories` like this: